fluxninja/aperture/docs/content/architecture/architecture.md

-The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load shedding, flow control, and auto scaling to ensure that the application operates within the specified SLOs.
+The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load shedding, flow control, and auto-scaling to ensure that the application operates within the specified SLOs.
 The controller's policies are based on the principles of Observability-driven closed-loop automation, which continuously track deviations from service-level objectives (SLOs) and calculate recovery or escalation